mykelalvis/FT/Traveller/WORKING/Mongoose/Field Catalogue/Field Catalog.md

 The term jazail can refer to a variety of weapons, some custom-made and others converted from more advanced weaponry.
-It is not uncommon to find the barrel of a modern assault rifle fitted to a beautifully carved home- made stock with a single shot flintlock mechanism.
+It is not uncommon to find the barrel of a modern assault rifle fitted to a beautifully carved home-made stock with a single shot flintlock mechanism.
 These weapons' lack of complexity make them ideal for low-tech hunters and insurgents; ammunition is easy to make and breakdowns simple to repair.
 Some jazails